antfobe/MQTT-anonymizer/README.md

 # MQTT-anonymizer
-Simple MQTT packet capture anonymization tool using scapy
+Simple MQTT packet capture anonymization tool using scapy.
+It may take some minutes to anonymize large captures.

 ## Generating a sample MQTT capture:
 ![](generating_capture.gif)